NLO QCD corrections to exclusive electroproduction of quarkonium: Kinematics and factorization

 The skewedness parameter $\eta$ here plays a similar role as the Bjorken variable $x_B$ in deep-inelastic scattering.
 Following common usage, we use the term ``small $x_B$'' instead of ``small $\eta$'' in this paper.

 According to the NRQCD and collinear factorization, the EEQ process amplitude can be expressed as

-where $m$ is the mass of heavy quark which is equal to $M/2$, $e_q$ is heavy quark electric charge.
+where $m$ is the mass of heavy quark equal to $M/2$ in the leading order of relativistic expansion, $e_q$ is heavy quark electric charge.
 The superscript $\lambda$ ($\lambda^\prime$) denotes the helicity of incoming photon (outgoing quarkonium). $T_p^{\lambda\lambda^\prime}$ ($\tilde{T}_p^{\lambda\lambda^\prime}$) and $F^p$ ($\tilde{F}^p$) represent the hard partonic amplitude and the matrix element of light-cone parton operators respectively.
 Their dependence on the factorization scale $\mu_F$ is suppressed for brevity.
 Following the convention and definition of Ref.\cite{review1}, $F^p$ and $\tilde{F}^p$ may be expressed as

-where $H^p(x,\eta,t)$, $E^p(x,\eta,t)$, $\tilde{H}^p(x,\eta,t)$ and $\tilde{E}^p(x,\eta,t)$ are twist-2 GPDs with arguments of $x$ and $\eta$.
+where $H^p(x,\eta,t)$, $E^p(x,\eta,t)$, $\tilde{H}^p(x,\eta,t)$ and $\tilde{E}^p(x,\eta,t)$ are twist-2 GPDs with arguments $x$ and $\eta$.
 The parton momentum fractions are represented by the combination of $x$ and $\eta$ as shown in Fig.\ref{factorization}.
 The effect of higher-twist GPDs are generally complicated and small in comparison with the NLO perturbative corrections \cite{MJP}, which hence will not be taken account in this work.

 Note, the symmetric properties of GPDs may simplify the calculation.
 The gluon distributions satisfy

 and similarly are the $E^g$ and $\tilde{E}^g$.
 For quark distributions, different combinations are considered usually in the calculation.
 That is